lukassves/RPA-task/README.md

 To run the flows included in this task, log in to Power Automate using the following credentials:
 Email: anonim46547@gmail.com
 Password: rpauzduotis
-Additional Microsoft account password (if prompted): rpauzduotis1
+{Additional Microsoft account password (if prompted): rpauzduotis1}

 If Power Automate Desktop Login Fails